cfengjin/spring-and-autumn/insertion-sort.md

 <br />

-Let 5, 3, 4, 1, 2 be a list of numbers.
-We start sorting by splitting this list into two groups: sorted and unsorted.
+Let's insertion sort 5, 3, 4, 1, 2 in ascending order.

+We start by splitting this list into two groups: sorted and unsorted.

 Sorted | Unsorted
 -|-